SymfonyCasts/asset-mapper/sfcasts/deploy-config.md

 This time, there are several `DATABASE_` variables, including the most important `DATABASE_URL`.

-The last missing piece from our deployed site is... all of the assets!
-Let's see what's needed to deploy an AssetMapper site.
+Ok, the final missing piece from our deployed site is... all of its assets!
+Let's see what's needed to deploy an AssetMapper site next.